THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 I believe that during this latter-rain revival, there will be many instances of the saints speaking in known languages to their listeners.

 While this testimony is taking place, Christ will be being formed in the believers.
 Michael and his angels will drive Satan and his forces from Heaven.
 Many who had been at the right hand of God in Christ shall be shaken and driven from the Presence of God because they never have been delivered from self-will.
 We have seen this happen already as notable ministers have fallen from their high place in God.

 When spiritual darkness covers the earth, then we know the appearing of Christ and His saints is near.
 The true saints shall be gathered together in hiding.
 There shall be deliverance in Zion and in the remnant whom the Lord shall call.

 But those who are living in the Antichrist system will not be able to pray.
 Antichrist shall be given authority to ascend into the heavens and block their prayers.
 The Holy Spirit will not be available to them with the result they will not be able to repent and receive Christ.

 Many who are last in time will be among the first to ascend to the thrones in the air that govern the spiritual environment of the earth.

 Great things are at hand.
 Satan will use every device possible to keep us distracted so that we will miss the day of our visitation.
 The hardiest among us will press forward in Christ and receive the spiritual fulfillments of the Blowing of Trumpets, the Day of Atonement, and the celebration of Tabernacles.

-Let’s you and I press into Christ as never before.
+Let’s press into Christ as never before.
 If we will listen to Christ and obey Him diligently, we will save ourselves and our loved ones.
 We now are living at the beginning of the greatest days of all.
-Sin shall abound but Divine grace shall much more abound.
+Sin shall abound, but Divine grace shall much more abound.
 If we fail to stand in the hour of testing it will be because we have chosen to trust in man instead of Christ.